azumafuji/kimsellis-com/content/en/home/lorem.md

 **The Chiswick Festival**

 Starting August 10th I will be teaching at the Ionic Temple at Chiswick House and Gardens.
 Classes will run through September.
+This is a great opportunity to find bliss and to support Chiswick House.
+Click [here](https://www.youtube.com/watch?v=9SjgwNdu31Y) to see why everyone is talking about it.
   - Mondays 7:30-8:30a
   - Tuesday 6:30-7:30p